soldatigabriele/Tech4you/README.md

 <br>
 I did it using an object oriented design: in the "classes" folder it is possible to see all the classes used by the app to work.
 <br>
 To store the passwords we used an alghorithm which encrypted data adding a salt string.
+A two-factor authentication code is required furthermore to login.
 <br>